eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 **DevP2P**

-The interface for communicating with other  the execution layer clients.
-Transactions initially stored in the mempool, which serves as a repository for all incoming transactions, are disseminated by execution layer clients to other execution layer clients in the network using peer-to-peer communication.
+The interface for communicating with other execution layer clients.
+Transactions are initially stored in the mempool, which serves as a repository for all incoming transactions, and are disseminated by execution layer clients to other execution layer clients in the network using peer-to-peer communication.
 Every recipient of the transaction sent over the network confirms its validity before broadcasting it to the network.

 **JSON-RPC API**